add parametric masks to mask manager

 I personally would find the first kind somehow helpful, especially to circumvent workflows with intermediate tiff files that are reimported into dt (see e.g. the tutorials by Harry Durgin, which are IMO extremely impressive but it is a cumbersome workflow - https://www.youtube.com/user/harrydurgin).

-#5 Updated by Romano Giannetti over 3 years ago
+#5 Updated by Romano Giannetti about 4 years ago

 If I can add a suggestion (especially after having watched https://www.youtube.com/watch?v=D4_0mkkSIKo ) --- I would solve this by being able to save and export any mask as a greyscale png, and then import it.

 It will also be a great help in mixed DT-Gimp workflows when, if ever, Gimp will ship the more-than-8-bit depth thing.

-#6 Updated by Richard Wonka over 3 years ago
+#6 Updated by Richard Wonka almost 4 years ago

 How about a button that turns the selection created by the current parametric mask into a frozen mask that can then appear in the mask manager, similar to a drawn mask, which can then be applied in other places in the pipeline.